ojcastillo29/TugkanBlocks/README.md

 1. Download the **TugkanBlocks** mod.
 2. Requires the assets of [TugkanDeMans-Blocks](https://mcmodels.net/products/12313/tugkandemans-blocks) (Paid)
 3. Place the mod in the `mods` folder of your Minecraft installation.
-4. Make sure you have LuckPerms, Gooeylibs and Impactor installed and configured.
+4. Make sure you have LuckPerms, Gooeylibs, Polymer and Impactor installed and configured.

 ## API Integrations
 - **LuckPerms**: Used for permissions management.
 - **Impactor**: Used for handling economy transactions.
 - **Gooeylibs**: Used for handling GUI design.
+- **Polymer**: Used for Server Sided block handling.